dark-kitt/less-kb-JavaScript-animation-library/README.md

 	textTyping();

 Usage of all functions is explained in `animation-library/_examples`.
 The requirements for each function are explained in the html file.

+The canvas animation handling is explained in the canvas-example.js file.